 - 1. Clean dirt and grass from around the blade mounting area. - 2.
-Install the blade(s) using the two blade bolts and special washers as shown.
+Align the two holes in the blade spacer with the two raised bosses in the blade holder assembly (see page 52). - 3.
+Hold the blade spacer up against the blade holder assembly and install the blades using the two blade bolts and special washers as shown.